althonos/gb-io.py/docs/index.rst

 --------

-``gb-io.py`` is a Python package that provides an interface to `gb-io`, a very fast GenBank format parser and serializer implemented in Rust.
+``gb-io.py`` is a Python package that provides an interface to `gb-io`, a very fast GenBank format parser and serializer implemented in Rust by `David Leslie <https://github.com/dlesl>`_.
 It can reach much higher speed than the `Biopython <http://biopython.org/>`_ or the `scikit-bio <http://scikit-bio.org/>`_ parsers.

 This library has no external dependency and is available for all modern Python